Bed Sore Treatment:

 • Friction or shear from improper movement or support surfaces

-Let our expert team of Wound Care Specialists help you.
+Let expert team of Wound Care Specialists help you.

 Bed Sore Treatment